Allahabad HC turns down UP MLA Abbas Ansari's anticipatory bail plea | Law-Order

 - India

-The Allahabad High Court has rejected the anticipatory bail plea of mafia-turned-politician Mukhar Ansari's MLA son Abbas Ansari in connection with an arms licence case.
+The Allahabad High Court has rejected the anticipatory bail plea of mafia-turned-politician Mukhtar Ansari's MLA son Abbas Ansari in connection with an arms licence case.

 The Lucknow bench of the court had reserved its order in the matter on August 26 and pronounced it on Monday.